iltuoconsulenteit/DocCropper-Test/README.md

 After all images are processed, choose how many images appear on each page, how they are scaled, the page orientation and the image arrangement.
 A small preview updates to reflect your choices before you use **Export PDF** to download.
 The interface includes small placeholder logos encoded directly in the HTML.
 Replace these `data:` URIs with your own branding.
 Place your own images inside `static/logos/` and reference them from `static/index.html`.
 The expected filenames are `header_logo.png` for the top banner and `footer_logo.png` for the footer.
 If these files are missing, the placeholders will be used automatically.
-Default preferences for language, PDF layout, page orientation and scaling are stored in `settings.json`.
+Default preferences for language, PDF layout, page orientation, scaling and the HTTP server port are stored in `settings.json`.
 Any change you make through the interface is saved back to this file via the `/settings` API.
+Edit the `port` value if you want DocCropper to listen on a different port.
 Without a valid license the exported PDF shows a large "DEMO" watermark from the second page onward.
 For testing or demonstrations you may use a developer key placed in `settings.json` or provided via the `DOCROPPER_DEV_LICENSE` environment variable.
 Language JSON files live in `static/lang/`.
 Add additional translations by creating new `<code>lang.json</code>` files and updating the language selector.
 Processed images appear as thumbnails.
 Each thumbnail offers **Rotate**, **Edit**, and **Delete** buttons so you can refine the results.
 Click a thumbnail itself to view it in a modal overlay.